Synchronization of two cavity-coupled qubits measured by entanglement: Results

-We simulate the evolutions of these coefficients in a C-program and plot them in Fig.~\ref{fig:coefficient}, using the experimentally accessible parameters of superconducting charge qubits~\cite{majer07}: $\Omega_{L}/2\pi=\Omega_{R}/2\pi=5.1$~GHz, $\eta_{L}/2\pi=\eta_{R}/2\pi=300$~MHz, and $\omega_{c}/2\pi=5.32$~GHz.
-The frequency of the external field is maintained at $\omega_{D}/2\pi=5.3$~GHz while its driving strength retained at $\varepsilon_{D}/2\pi=200$~KHz.
+We plot out the evolutions of these coefficients in Fig.~\ref{fig:coefficient}, using the experimentally accessible parameters of superconducting charge-phase qubits~\citep{majer07}: $\Omega_{L}/2\pi=\Omega_{R}/2\pi=6.1$~GHz, $\eta_{L}/2\pi=\eta_{R}/2\pi=500$~MHz, and $\omega_{c}/2\pi=6.32$~GHz.
+The frequency of the external field is maintained at $\omega_{D}/2\pi=5.3$~GHz.
 The lower set of states with $n=0$ is given in Fig.~\ref{fig:coefficient}(a) whereas the upper set with $n=1$ is given in Fig.~\ref{fig:coefficient}(b).

-We observe that for both the lower set and the upper set of states, there exists a transition point of the oscillations of the coefficients, which is located at about $4.5~\mu\mathrm{s}$ in the plots.
+We observe that for both the lower set and the upper set of states, there exists a transition point of the oscillations of the coefficients, which is located at about $3.7\mu\mathrm{s}$ in the plots.
 In particular, $\gamma_{C}^{\left(0\right)}$ is transited from a region of shrinking oscillation to a region of small fluctuation at this point.
 Meanwhile, $\gamma_{L}^{\left(1\right)}$,$\gamma_{R}^{\left(1\right)}$, and $\gamma_{C}^{\left(1\right)}$ are transited from an amplifying region to a region of saturated oscillation envelope.
 The contrasting behavior of the two sets of coefficients demonstrates that the energy excitation that exists in the cavity mode is transferred to the left and the right qubits whose complementary oscillations imply the build-up of the entanglement between them.